 The vast network of campus utilities requires continual maintenance to ensure operational excellence and maximum energy savings.

-- Steam traps are devices used to remove condensate from live steam, which allows the system to operate more efficiently and distribute necessary steam to campus.
-The university has a a Steam Trap Maintenance Program to reduce the trap defect rate and associated energy loss, which increases efficiency while also saving money.
+- Steam traps devices remove condensate from steam pipes, allowing for more efficient distribution to campus.
+The university has a cost-saving Steam Trap Maintenance Program to reduce the trap defect rate and associated energy loss.

 - NC State uses retro-commissioning (RCX) to identify operational and maintenance improvements in buildings and to ensure that every mechanical system achieves optimal performance and minimizes operational cost.
 A campus RCX team evaluates a building’s system and the building as whole to maximize operation through peak performance algorithms.
 System operation is improved and reduces energy waste by up to 15 percent.
-A properly implemented RCX project will yield a payback of less than 3 years.
-Several buildings have been included in the RCX process including Administrative Building III,SAS Hall, and Varsity Research Building.
+A properly implemented RCX project will yield a payback of less than three years.

-- Reinvestment legislation passed by the North Carolina General Assembly (House Bill 1292 was ratified and became Session Law 2010-196) allows all University of North Carolina system schools to keep 60 percent of savings resulting from energy conservation measures to be used solely for future energy saving measures.
+- Reinvestment legislation passed by the North Carolina General Assembly (House Bill 1292 was ratified and became Session Law 2010-196) allows all University of North Carolina system schools such as NC State to keep 60 percent of savings resulting from energy conservation measures to be used solely for future energy saving measures.

 Combined Heat and Power Plant